aroche1/Python_instacart_pjt/README.md

 The data used was an oper-source data set from instacart and complemented with CF's program.

 The visualization made can be found in the "Visualizations" within "04 Analysis" folder.

+##### note:
+- Folders "02 Data/Original Data" and "02 Data/Prepared Data" was left aside as it's too heavy to upload, nonetheless the generated dataframe can be seen in the scripts
+- Folder "05 Sent to Client" was not uploaded by the shell as it does not have content